MiraGeoscience/geoapps/docs/index.rst

 Release 0.2.5
 """""""""""""

-- :ref:`Upper/lower bound values <kmeans_bounds>` added to the KMeans clustering application.
+- Upper/lower bound values added to the KMeans clustering application.
 - Fix for documentation